Image placeholder

 Performance

-The Dorsch Lexicon of Psychology defines performance as the value created through the expenditure of energy.
+The Dorsch Lexicon of Psychology defines performance as the value created by the expenditure of energy.
 Psychologically, performance is the use of a person's available abilities as well as their result.
-The term "collective intelligence" is also closely interwoven with team performance and is described in a study by the Boston Consulting Group and Awaris as "a groups ability to perform the wide variety of tasks required to reach a goal.
-(Greiser et al., 2020).
+The term "collective intelligence" is also closely intertwined with team performance and is described in a study by the Boston Consulting Group and Awaris as "a groups ability to perform the wide variety of tasks required to reach a goal" (Greiser et al., 2020).

 The Dorsch Dictionary of Psychology defines job satisfaction as a positive emotional state resulting from one's evaluation of one's job or experiences in one's job (Locke, 1976).